Hattiesburg Area Historical Society...preserving local history and heritage since 1970

 • 1932

-• The current downtown post office on Pine Street is constructed.
+• The historic downtown post office on Pine Street is constructed.

 • Ethel Baylis becomes the first woman elected to a Forrest County office.